NYC PHOTOGRAPHY LOCATIONS // MY FAVORITE SPOTS

 The cherry blossoms can be found all over the park but the largest cluster is located across from the Loeb Boathouse!
-I shot an amazing cherry blossom tree earlier this week (as seen here) which was right next to the King Jagiello of Poland Statue!
+I shot an amazing cherry blossom tree a few years ago (as seen here) which was right next to the King Jagiello of Poland Statue!

 As you can image Central Park can feel bust-at-the-seams crowded, especially on nicer days and over the weekends.
 I would advise to head out early in the morning if you plan on taking shots in any of these locations to avoid crowds (particularly the Bow Bridge).
 I also recommend using the Sun Surveyor app to track the location of the sun and figure out what times are best for shooting!

 I called the West Village home for over five years and it is truly one of the most beautiful and iconic neighborhoods in NYC.
 From top to bottom, and left to right, I am outlining all of my favorite little photo nooks in the hood!